The morning after pill.

 I already took Plan B, but I’m still worried that I might be pregnant…

 If your period is more than seven days late, was much lighter than normal or you haven’t gotten your period within three weeks of taking an emergency contraceptive, it’s possible that you might be pregnant.

 We provide free pregnancy tests and a safe place to talk, if needed.
-Call us today or drop by our Surrey centre.
+Call or text us today or drop by our Surrey centre.